SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 <!-- ## Setup

-Talk to us about it.
+For now, talk to us about it.

+- Have admin permissions on the repo
+- Use the setup interview (https://apps-dev.suffolklitlab.org/start/test-setup/)
+- Add this element to the page somewhere: <div data-variable="${ encode_name(str( user_info().variable )) }" id="trigger" aria-hidden="true" style="display: none;"></div>

+Secrets

+PLAYGROUND_PASSWORD
+PLAYGROUND_ID
+PLAYGROUND_EMAIL
 -->

 ## Summary

 1. You write and edit `.feature` test files in your Sources folder.
 1. There's a maximum of 2 minutes per individual Step or table row.
+Longer than that and the test will error.
 That can't be customized yet.
 1. Tests are run when you commit.
 1. Tests can download PDF files, but humans have to review them to see if they're right.
 1. Tests that error should create screenshots from when the error happened.
 1. Tests create report files.
 They don't have a lot right now, but they might have some clues when something unexpected happens.

-For interacting with things on GitHub, look for how to use the 'Actions' tab.
+For interacting with things on GitHub, look for how to use the [Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#viewing-the-jobs-activity) tab.

+Give us feedback and ideas by making issues at https://github.com/plocket/docassemble-cucumber/issues.

 ## Example